RhmSHAK/art-craft-store/README.md

 # Art & Craft

-Welcome to Artistic Expressions, where creativity knows no bounds and every stroke tells a story.
+Welcome to Art & Craft, where creativity knows no bounds and every stroke tells a story.

 ## Live Site URL
 (https://art-craft-e1e48.web.app)